-Audi R8 review - MPG, CO2 and Running Costs
+Audi R8 review - MPG, CO2 and running costs

-Running costs won’t be that important to R8 buyers, but it's good to know that the Audi is a £125,000 car that can deliver the kind of performance that would match more expensive supercars.
+Running costs won’t be that important to R8 buyers, but it's good to know that the Audi is a £130,000 car that can deliver the kind of performance that would match more expensive supercars.

-In its lower 562bhp state of tune, the R8 V10 has claimed economy of 21.6mpg and CO2 emissions of 297g/km.
-Efficiency drops slightly to 21.4mpg and 299g/km if you go for the 613bhp V10 Performance.
+In its lower 562bhp state of tune, the R8 V10 rear-wheel-drive model has claimed economy of 22.4mpg on the combined cycle and CO2 emissions from 285g/km.
+Efficiency drops slightly to 21.7mpg, with CO2 from 295g/km if you go for the 611bhp V10 Performance.

 If you plan on using the car on track, then tyres and brake pads will need replacing more regularly, although the ceramic discs (standard on the R8 Performance) should last a long time.
-But, servicing is expensive, and three services on the Audi will set you back almost £3,500.
+But, servicing is expensive, and three services on the Audi will set you back around £3,500.

 In this review

-- 1Audi R8 reviewThe Audi R8 is a true supercar that's devastatingly fast, yet it's as easy to drive as a TT
+- 1Audi R8 reviewThe Audi R8 is a proper supercar that's devastatingly fast, yet as easy to drive as a TT

-- 2Engines, performance and driveV10 engine sounds fantastic, but the R8 is an extremely useable supercar
+- 2Engines, performance and driveThe V10 engine sounds fantastic, but the R8 remains an extremely useable supercar

-- 4Interior, design and technologyDramatic lines and a mid-engine layout mean the R8 is a real head-turner inside and out
+- 4Interior, design and technologyDramatic lines and a mid-engine layout mean the R8 is a real head-turner

-- 6Reliability and SafetyR8 is a development of its predecessor, while a raft of electronics boost its safety
+- 6Reliability and SafetyThe R8 is a development of its predecessor, while a raft of electronics helps to raise safety levels